bigbizze/FixWebPackError-Cannot-find-module-webpack-cli-bin-config-yargs/README.md

 & it will fix the issue for you.

+(NOTE: if you do not have python installed globally, change the word python above to the .exe of (shouldn't really matter which version) of a python3 interpreter.)

 I have the file inside a folder in the root of the project directory called 'utils'.